 Is a balance transfer credit card right for you?

 If you are confident you will be able to pay off your debt within the interest-free period, then a balance transfer credit card is a good way to consolidate and free yourself from debt.
-However, if you think it will take you longer than the specified period then you may find more benefit from a credit card with a card as standard, as the interest after the lower initial period on a balance transfer card is usually quite high.
+However, if you think it will take you longer than the specified period then you may find more benefit from a credit card with a low-interest card as standard, as the interest after the lower initial period on a balance transfer card is usually quite high.

 Make a soft search for balance transfer cards